kvuong22/finalproject/README.md

 ## Project Description

 This project will provide users a list of locations to see cherry blossom trees bloom in Japan.
-This includes the region name, the location site, and the estimated bloom time frame.
-The user can enter in a region and if the database contains that region, it will display a list of the location sites and estimated bloom time frame.
-If the region does not have a location site in the database, it will let the user know this.
+This includes the sites and the area, area type, and the estimated bloom time frame for each site.
+The user can enter in an area and if the database contains that area, it will display a list of the location sites from that area.
+If the region does not have a location site in the database, it will let the user know the area is not in the database and to try searching for another area.
+The user will also be able to see the extensive list of all sites with their corresponding area, area type, and bloom dates provided by the database.

 ## How to run